With the election of Boris Johnson as UK Prime Minister and the prospect of Brexit becoming inevitable, we formulated a Brexit Busting plan.

 Companies Who Specialise in Overland Conversions

-And some excellent additional reading, The Overlanders’ Handbook by Chris Scott.
+- The Overlanders’ Handbook by Chris Scott.

 Please like or follow my blog to receive updates (and no spam!)
 And why not tell your friends?!